shizhenbo/shizhenbo.github.io/_pages/about.md

 # 💬 Invited Talks
-- *2024.11*, Invited to deliver a keynote speech on the security of multimodal models at the BRICS Young Scientists Forum.
+- *2024.11*, Invited to deliver a keynote speech on the security of multimodal models at the BRICS Young Scientists Forum (Sochi, Russia).
 - *2023.05*, Invited to deliver a keynote report at the first Cybersecurity Innovation Forum (Wuhan, China).